UnionOfRAD/manual/01_installation/README.md

 ### Starting the Webserver

-Make sure you are in the root of the project.
+Make sure you are in the root of the app.
 Now start PHP's builtin webserver using the following command.
-Your project is then being served at 127.0.0.1 on port 8080.
+Your app is then being served at 127.0.0.1 on port 8080.

 ```bash
 php -S 127.0.0.1:8080 -t webroot index.php
 ```

-Finally, pull up the project in your browser and visit [`http://127.0.0.1:8080`](http://127.0.0.1:8080).
+Finally, pull up the app in your browser and visit [`http://127.0.0.1:8080`](http://127.0.0.1:8080).
 At this point, you should be presented with the default home page. **You're up and running!**